r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 ##### Mar 2018 - Dec 2018

-- Developed back-end of mobile game using django, postgresql, and nginx in AWS.
+- Developed the back-end of mobile games using django, postgresql, and nginx in AWS.

 ### PROJECTS